Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Background: Denoising Diffusion Models

 \subsection{Denoising Diffusion Probabilistic Models}

 Denoising diffusion models are a class of machine learning algorithms inspired by Non-Equilibrium Thermodynamics that have better performance than generative models such as GANs.
 Diffusion models generally include a forward diffusion process and a reverse prediction process.
-The forward process of DDPM refers to gradually adding Gaussian noises to the original measurements $\boldsymbol{x}_0 \sim q(\boldsymbol{x}_0)$ until the measurements become random noises $\boldsymbol{x}_N \sim q(\boldsymbol{x}_N | \boldsymbol{x}_0)$ normally distributed with zero mean and unit variance, where $\boldsymbol{x}_0, \boldsymbol{x}_N \in \mathbb{R}^{M\times T}$ and $q(.)$ is the distribution symbol.
+The forward process of DDPM \cite{2020DDPM} refers to gradually adding Gaussian noises to the original measurements $\boldsymbol{x}_0 \sim q(\boldsymbol{x}_0)$ until the measurements become random noises $\boldsymbol{x}_N \sim q(\boldsymbol{x}_N | \boldsymbol{x}_0)$ normally distributed with zero mean and unit variance.
 The forward process with $N$ steps can be described as

 where $\left \{ \beta_n \right \} ^N_{n=1}$ is the variance used for each step and $\beta_n \in (0,1)$, and the variance schedule satisfies the relationship $\beta_1<\beta_2<\dots <\beta_N$.
 The forward process is a Markov chain, and $\boldsymbol{x}_n$ at any step can be computed as